Radar Tracking and Jamming

 5. Click the Antenna Model Component Selector ().

-6. Select Square Horn () in the Antenna Models list in the Select Component dialog box.
+6. Select Square Horn () in the Antenna Models list when the Select Component dialog box opens.

 7. Click OK to close the Select Component dialog box.